 Writing a Script

-When writing a script in Elora, you are writing instructions for how she should narrate it.
+When writing a script in Elora, you're writing instructions for how she should narrate it.
 How you format your text directly impacts the tone, pacing, and clarity of the final audio.

 Here are essential tips for writing a script that will produce the most natural-sounding narration.